aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/text-view-configuration/timephased-data/_index.md

 Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support.
 ### What is a temporary license, and how can I obtain one?
 Learn about temporary licenses [here](https://purchase.aspose.com/temporary-license/).
-### Where can I find the official documentation for Aspose.Tasks for .NET?
+### Where can I find the documentation for Aspose.Tasks for .NET?
 Refer to the comprehensive [documentation](https://reference.aspose.com/tasks/net/) for detailed information.